 - Once the cutting has put out roots about 1 inch long, take off the plastic tent.
 Continue to maintain an evenly moist soil.
 Transplant the rooted cutting to your yard next spring after frost danger has passed.

-Besides its messiness, sycamore causes headaches in other ways.
-It's prone to attacks from insects and diseases.
-American sycamore is one of many plants susceptible to aphid infestations.
+The American sycamore tree is one of many plants susceptible to aphid infestations.
 Aphids can invade any landscape, but they run especially rampant on landscapes where the use of chemicals has eliminated aphid predators.
-If you get aphids, spray with the organic insecticide, Neem oil.
+If you get aphids, spray with the organic insecticide neem oil.

-American sycamore is susceptible to anthracnose.
+American sycamore also is susceptible to anthracnose.
 If you live in a hot, humid region, such as the Southeast, your plants are naturally more prone to such fungal diseases.
-The solution is to grow the cultivar, Platanus × acerifolia 'Bloodgood', which is resistant to anthracnose.
+The solution is to grow the cultivar Platanus × acerifolia 'Bloodgood', which is resistant to anthracnose.

 Are there any benefits in growing sycamore?